Biffenx/ft_ls/README.md

 Bonus part
 - Management of ACL and extended attributes.
-- Management of the columns without the option -l. (man 4 tty)
+- Management of the columns without the option -l.
-- Management of options -S, -T, -i, -o, -n, and -1
+- Management of options -S, -T, -i, -o, -n, and -1.
-- Speed: Very fast
+- Speed: Very fast.

-Score: 119/100 (5x Outstanding project)
+Score: 119/100 (5 x Outstanding project)